You can ask DVLA for information about your vehicle or another vehicle and its registered keeper if you have a ‘reasonable cause’.

 You can ask for details of another vehicle’s registered keeper.
 You’ll need a ‘reasonable cause’, for example:

 - finding out who was responsible for an accident

-- issuing parking tickets
+- giving out parking tickets

 - tracing people responsible for driving off without paying for goods and services

-- tracing vehicle owners suspected of insurance fraud
+- tracing people suspected of insurance fraud

-Make a request
+How to make a request

-You’ll have to fill in a form and apply by post.
-The form you need to use depends on who is making the request, and why.
+Fill in a form and apply by post.
+The form you need to use depends on whether you’re:

 Details of how to pay and where to send your application are on each form.

 You can download further information on requesting information from DVLA.